WojciechBogobowicz/dagpipe/README.md

 Tasks flow is defined in very intuitive way (like normal functions execution).
 Note that:
-1. You can mix in single pipeline tasks with methods tasks.
+1. You can mix tasks and method tasks in a single pipeline.
-2. You can put more tasks to single task (like in d task)
+2. You can use more than one task as an input to single task (as shown for d task).

 ```python